skip-mev/pob/README.md

-Skip Protocol's Protocol-Owned Builder (POB) is a set of Cosmos SDK and ABCI++ primitives that provide application developers the ability to define how their apps construct and validate blocks in a transparent on-chain enforceable way, such as giving complete control to the protocol to recapture, control, and redistribute MEV.
+Skip Protocol's Protocol-Owned Builder (POB) is a set of Cosmos SDK and ABCI++ primitives that provide application developers the ability to define how their apps construct and validate blocks on-chain in a transparent, enforceable way, such as giving complete control to the protocol to recapture, control, and redistribute MEV.